 Filming should take no more than 10 minutes per step.
 If a step will take more than 10 minutes, prepare the product from that step in advance.

-Preparation and intravitreal injections of AAVs in neonatal mice and imaging experiments.
+AAV preparation and intravitreal injection of neonatal mice.

 Begin by selecting a Cre mouse line to label the retinal cell populations of interest [1].
-Obtain recombinase-dependent AAV (A-A-V) virus encoding fluorescent proteins by selecting vectors that express modified fluorescent proteins targeting the plasma membrane for optimal labeling of fine processes [2].
+Obtain recombinase-dependent AAV (A-A-V) virus encoding fluorescent proteins.
+For optimal labeling of fine processes select vectors that express modified fluorescent proteins targeting the plasma membrane [2].

 WIDE: Establishing shot of talent in front of a cage with mice.